junxit/us-congress-bills-116/metadata.md

 - 2019-07-18 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR 6/5/2019 S3265-3266)
 - 2019-07-18 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent. (consideration: CR S4955)
 - 2019-07-18 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.(consideration: CR S4955)
+- 2019-07-22 — Message on Senate action sent to the House.
+- 2019-07-22 — Received in the House.
+- 2019-07-22 — Referred to the House Committee on Science, Space, and Technology.